 For beginners a bodyboard with an EPS core is sufficient and is the most common feature on entry level or beginner bodyboards.
 This stiff but lightweight foam provides the ideal platform for diving onto broken waves and riding them to the beach.
 It offers enough buoyancy is a reasonably flexible board – enough for children and beginners.
-If you and your family are intending to just ride the white water straight towards the beach from waist depth of water then this type of bodyboard is fine.
+If you and your family are intending to just ride the white water straight towards the beach from waist depth of water, on your stomach then this type of bodyboard is fine.

 A stiffer board is for the more experienced - they work better in bigger waves and tend be harder to control in choppy conditions so really you want your child to have a board they can control in waves, so it needs some flex.